 Exercise and complementary therapies for pancreatic cancer pain

-As well as painkillers and other types of pain relief, some people find that other things help them deal with pancreatic cancer pain.
-These include physical activity and complementary therapies, such as acupuncture or massage.
+As well as pain relief, some people find that other things help them deal with pancreatic cancer pain.
+These include physical activity and complementary therapies.

 Regular physical activity, such as going for a short walk, may help improve your mood and how you feel.
 It may also help you cope better with your pain, but we need more research to show that it helps people with pancreatic cancer pain.

 Speak to your doctor or nurse about what physical activity might help and be suitable for you.

 ''To deal with pain you have to take it from all angles.
 Spending time with loved ones, getting out and about and doing something you enjoy can help.’’

 Some people find that complementary therapies, such as acupuncture and massage, help them deal with pain.
 Complementary therapies work alongside your medical treatments – don’t stop any cancer treatments.